OCR-D/ocrd_all/README.md

 Examples:

-Running `make` without any parameter hopefully installs all OCR-D modules in a virtual Python 3.7 environment in directory `venv`.
+Running `make` without any parameter hopefully installs all OCR-D modules in a virtual Python 3 environment in directory `venv`.

 Running `make ocrd-tesserocr-recognize` installs `ocrd-tesserocr-recognize` in the virtual Python environment.

+`make` automatically gets the necessary submodules.
+It is also possible to get all OCR-D modules by running

+    git submodule update --init